-Brianna is our Nutrition Services Coordinator and has been with Open Arms since 2016.
+Brianna is our Director of Nutrition Services and has been with Open Arms since 2016.
 Before working at Open Arms, she worked in a clinical and corporate wellness setting.
 She received her B.S. in Nutrition and Dietetics from the University of Wisconsin-Stout and completed her dietetic internship and Master’s Degree through Mount Mary University.

 What is a Registered Dietitian?